pipeline-training/jenkins-declarative/Exercise-03.md

 **Note**: Deleting a checkpoint doesn't make the **Resume** icon vanish.

 # Exercise 3.2
 In this exercise we are going to set-up two Pipeline jobs that demonstrate CloudBee's Cross Team Collaboration feature.
-We will need two separate Pipelines - one that publishes an event - and two - another that is triggered by an event.
+We will need two separate Pipelines - one that publishes an event and another that is triggered by an event.

+Create a **Pipeline** job named **PublishEventJob** that includes the following:

 ### Publish Event